 No matter the reason, you will eventually require a trusted business attorney who can manage your specific case, whether pertaining to employment law or assisting in a merger.
 Moreover, the business world can be particularly litigious, and you may find yourself at the receiving end of a lawsuit for which you need expert advice.
 So let's take a deeper look into what kinds of attorneys you might require as a business owner.

 General Business Lawyer

 A general business attorney is a lawyer who specializes in the business world.
-They are usually licensed to practice law in one or more states and specialize in areas like corporate law, securities law, and international trade.
+They are usually licensed to practice law in one or more states and specialize in areas like corporate law, corporate governance, securities law, and international trade.
 The duties of a general business attorney vary depending on the type of business they are working for.

 For instance, an intellectual property attorney will typically handle disputes between companies over patents and copyrights.
 In contrast, an antitrust attorney would work with companies that believe their competitors are attempting to monopolize their market share.
 Most larger businesses will have a general business lawyer in-house who can advise a business when they need to hire a law firm that specializes in a particular field if the need arises.

 A contract attorney is a lawyer who specializes in the legal aspects of contracts.
 They typically work as an employee for a law firm, and they are responsible for drafting agreements and assisting clients with their contractual needs.

 There are many reasons why businesses need a contract attorney, but the most important reason is that they can help you avoid legal problems, which can be costly and damaging to your business.
 Contract attorneys also work with clients to ensure that their contracts comply with state and federal laws and industry standards.
 They also advise writing contracts that will protect the company from future lawsuits or fines.